bagusandrewijaya/bagusandrewijaya/README.md

 - 👋 Hi, I’m @bagusandre07
-- 👀 I’m programmer amatir
+- 👀 I'm an amateur programmer
 - 🌱 I’m just learning and fun for pragraming
 <div>